 Setting boundaries for your teen:

-- Make sure he knows that not everything he finds online is true and that people online are not always who they say they are.
+- Make sure they know that not everything they finds online is true and that people online are not always who they say they are.

 - Know that kids are savvy, and your teen probably knows ways to hide his activity from you.
-Continue talking openly about being online so he knows what you consider acceptable.
+Continue talking openly about being online so they know what you consider acceptable.

 - Limit the time your teen spends on the internet.
 Determine the times it’s OK to be online.
 If necessary, you can download software to help you enforce the time limits.

 - Discuss access and limits.
 This is trickier with older children as they become more independent.
 Use your best judgment.

 - Install parental controls or monitoring software that doesn’t block access but may record activity or send a warning message if your child accesses inappropriate content.
 Be honest about what you’re doing upfront, and explain why you’re monitoring them (for their safety).

 - Keep up with trendy teen internet behavior.
 For example, creating fake social media accounts to post on for their parents to see when they have another secret profile.